-Imagining Justice is a new program designed to transform the racialized criminal justice system through an approach that focuses on humanizing rather than pathologizing so-called “offenders.”
-By harnessing the capacity of the arts, Imagining Justice offers an approach to justice that fosters creative capacities and community trust.
-In addition to its curricular and research agendas, Imagining Justice's arts-based diversion and prevention program offers an alternative to fines, incarceration and a criminal record for juveniles arrested for low-level misdemeanors and non-violent felonies.
-The program is led by Professor's Jisha Menon (Theater & Performance Studies) and David Sklansky (Stanford Law School) and is a partnership among the Center for Comparative Studies in Race & Ethnicity, the Stanford Criminal Justice Center, and the Stanford Arts Institute, the San Francisco District Attorney's Office, other local District Attorney's Offices and community partners.
+Imagining Justice is a program designed to intervene into the racialized criminal justice system through an approach that combines creative intervention and scholarly reflection.
+It includes an arts-based diversion and prevention program that offers an alternative to fines, incarceration, and a criminal record for juveniles arrested for misdemeanors and non-violent felonies.
+Participants in the program complete a multi-part arts workshop led by local teaching artists that includes critical reflection, creative expression, and dialogue.
+Imagining Justice also curates a speaker series, which brings to campus leading scholars working at the intersection of criminal law and the humanities.
+The program is led by Professor Jisha Menon (Theater & Performance Studies) and Professor David Sklansky (Stanford Law School) and is a partnership among the Center for Comparative Studies in Race & Ethnicity, the Stanford Arts Institute, Stanford Criminal Justice Center, Oakland International High School, and community partners.

 Funders: Stanford Center for Comparative Studies in Race and Ethnicity, the Andrew W. Mellon Foundation, Stanford Arts Institute, Vice Presidents for the Arts.